wjiang94/miSAEM_logReg/README.md

 * Brief introduction of simulation procedure
 * Demonstration of convergence of SAEM (Figure 1 and Figure 8)

-**simu_mcar_saem.R**: Simulation study on comparison of complete case analysis method (CC), multiple imputation (mice), SAEM and the classical estimation procedure on the original dataset without missing data (no NA).
-The missing mechanism is Missing completely at random (MCAR).
+**simu_mcar_saem.R**:
+Simulation study to assess the performance of SAEM by comparing several other existing methods for missing data :
+* The complete case (CC) method : all rows containing at least one unobserved data value were removed)
+* Multiple imputation based on conditional modelling as implemented in the R package `mice` (with its default settings and Rubin's combining rules)
+* MCEM algorithm that we implemented using adaptive rejection sampling (MCEM-AR).
+* We use the dataset without missing values (no NA) as a reference, with parameters estimated with the Newton-Raphson algorithm as implemented in the `glm` function in R.

+We run repetitions of simulations.
+And evaluate their performance, intially in terms of estimation errors of the parameters, as well as the standard error of estimation and the coverage of confidence interval.
+Here we can reproduce
-1. Bias for estimation with 100 times of simulations (Figure 2).
+* Bias for estimation with 100 times of simulations (Figure 2).
-2. Estimated standard error with 100 times of simulations (Figure 3).
+* Estimated standard error with 100 times of simulations (Figure 3).
-3. Coverage of confidence interval with 1000 times of simulations (Table 1).
+* Coverage of confidence interval with 1000 times of simulations (Table 1).
-4. Execution time (Table 2).
+* Execution time (Table 2).

 **model_selection.R**:  Model selection results (Table 3).